frontenddogma/web-development-glossary/manuscript/b.md

 Brewer’s Theorem
 : → CAP Theorem

+Bring Your Own License
+: A licensing model that allows to use available software licenses flexibly, both on-premise and in the cloud.
+While BYOL can help to save licensing cost, it comes with the responsibility of managing the respective licenses.

 Broken link
 : A hyperlink that does not work, or work anymore, that is, that points to a target that is not available.
 Broken links constitute link rot.